What Is Event Security?

 While your main concern might be how to hire security for an event, it’s also crucial that you understand how we determine the number of officers we’d recommend for your occasion.

-Unfortunately, there is no one-size-fits-all solution for events – every occasion is unique and, as we’ve seen throughout this event security guide, so too are the solutions it demands for effective safety and security.
+Unfortunately, there is no one-size-fits-all solution for events.
+Every occasion is unique and, as we’ve seen throughout this event security guide, so too are the solutions it demands for effective crowd control, planning, safety and security.
 However, we can offer estimations:

-• As a general rule, we’d advise 1 security officer for every 100 – 150 guests
+• As a general rule, we recommend 1 security officer for every 100 – 150 guests

-• This doubles to 2 security officers per 100 – 150 guests if alcohol is going to be served.
+• This increases to 2 security officers per 100–150 guests if alcohol is to be served.

 • For every 5 security officers (so estimated to be between 500 and 750 guests), you’ll also need an event supervisor.
-This will be someone with extensive event security experience, who’s able to offer guidance to your security officers and oversee them as they complete their duties.
+This will be someone with extensive event security experience who can offer guidance to your security officers and oversee them as they complete their duties.

 • Larger events (north of 1,000 guests) may require a dedicated event manager, who can provide a more in-depth overview of where security will be stationed, what their duties are, and how the chain of command will function.

-This is only a brief overview, and the math behind determining how many security officers you’ll need for your event can be quite complex.
-We’ve broken down the calculations, as well as what you need to know to stay safe, in our complete overview of how many security officers your event requires.
+This is only a brief overview, and the maths behind determining how many security officers you’ll need for your event can be quite complex.

 5. Outline Your Event Security Guard Responsibilities